nitechdesign/code-of-conduct/code-of-conduct.md

 Confidentiality:
 ----------------

-**Please keep what's said in the NI Tech Slack confidential**.
-Don't repeat or quote things said here without the affirmative consent of the speaker(s).
-When quoting (with consent), please be careful not to reveal the existence of the NI Tech Slack.
-Rather, you can refer to the quote as something that was said "in chat" or while you were talking to the quoted member.
+**Please respect the confidentiality of what is said in the NI Tech Slack**.
+The Slack is open to all who wish to join, but the messages posted are only visible to those who join.
+Members have a right to expect that their postings are not replicated widely without their approval.
+Please don't repeat or quote things said here without the affirmative consent of the member(s).

 **Please be mindful that things you say here may at some point become public**.
 While we expect members to honour the confidentiality of this space, we cannot guarantee that they will do so--nor can we guarantee that every member's login credentials and logged-in devices are secure.
 Please exercise caution and refrain from sharing sensitive information that could harm you or others if it became public.